FAQ's About St. Luke

 Q. Do you offer any advanced classes in the upper grades?

-A. Yes, if qualified, students may take Algebra I, Geometry, and IP Science, which allows them to go directly to Geometry and Algebra II in high school.
+A. Yes, if qualified, students may take Algebra I, Geometry, and Introduction to Physical Science, which allows them to go directly to Geometry and Algebra II in high school.